DNS Testing and Troubleshooting Guide

 Here is an example of correctly configured local name servers, SOA record, and A records:

-- If the domain does not have a zone file on the host server, it may appear as an error with its parent name servers, however this will indicate that the entire DNS on the server may need to be set up or reviewed for errors:
+- If the domain does not have a zone file on the host server, it may appear as an error with its parent name server.
+However, this will indicate that the entire DNS on the server may need to be set up or reviewed for errors:

-If your domain is on a shared server, your may be using the wrong name servers for the server your hosting package is purchased on.
+If your domain is on a shared server, you may be using the wrong name servers for the server your hosting package is purchased on.

-The most obvious error with MX records will be if the domain does not have an MX record set:
+The most obvious error with MX records will be if the domain does not have a set MX record.